Chapter 6: An Important Rubber Stamp

 In the form of a children's song.

-And when I say "move the capital", I don't mean he relocates the imperial government.
+And when I say "move the capital", I don't mean he relocates the imperial government to a new headquarters.
 I mean this:

 And all the citizens of Luoyang?
 Yeah, they're coming with.
 To Chang'an, which, oh by the way, was raided and torched by bandits a hundred or so years ago and is basically a ruin.
 And we're all moving tomorrow morning, so get packing.

 The coalition reaches Luoyang to find it absolutely destroyed.
-Cao Cao thinks this is the opportune time to strike Dong Zhuo from the rear, but Yuan Shao and everybody else are like, okay, but on the OTHER hand, we could take a nap.
-So Cao Cao takes his men to go do it himself.
+Cao Cao believes the exodus is the opportune time to strike Dong Zhuo from the rear, but Yuan Shao and everybody else think, okay, but on the OTHER hand, we could take a nap instead.
+Frustrated at their inaction, Cao Cao takes his men to go do it himself.
 This is a historically accurate depiction of the result:

 Okay enough with the visual gags.

-So while Cao Cao is off getting his ass handed to him, Sun Jian's forces are occupying what's left of Luoyang.
-And he finds, lost down a well in the chaos and confusion of recent events, a block of jade with dragons carved into the top: the imperial seal, passed down between emperors, the symbol of imperial power
+While Cao Cao is off getting his ass handed to him, Sun Jian's forces are occupying what's left of Luoyang.
+During this, he recovers—lost down a well in the chaos and confusion of recent events—a block of jade with dragons carved into the top: the imperial seal, passed down between emperors, the symbol of imperial power.

 Now, if you were the kind of person that was thinking of perhaps declaring yourself an emperor one day, this is the kind of thing you would want to have.
-It would lend real legitimacy to your claim.
+The fact that the heavens brought it into your possession would lend real legitimacy to your claim.

-So Sun Jian goes to see Yuan Shao, and basically says "yeah, I'm gonna go home now, I ain't feeling so good.
+With this in mind, Sun Jian goes to see Yuan Shao, and basically tells him "yeah, I'm gonna go home now, I ain't feeling so good.
 You know.
 Tummy ache."
-To which Yuan Shao says "bullshit, I know you have the seal, give it here."
+To which Yuan Shao replies, "Bullshit, I know you have the seal, give it here."
 Because you know how people talk, word gets around.

-But Sun Jian adamantly denies having it, and it almost comes to blows even, until he declares, "may I be struck down by sword or bow if I'm lying!"
-Well, pretty much everyone agrees that surely isn't a bluff, so he goes away without any further trouble.
+But Sun Jian adamantly denies possessing it, and the argument almost comes to blows, until he declares, "may I be struck down by sword or bow if I'm lying!"
+Well, pretty much everyone agrees that tempting fate like this surely can't a bluff, so he goes away without any further trouble.

 Into his ambush.

-Sun Jian escapes, but now there's bad blood between the two.
+Sun Jian escapes the attack, but now there's bad blood between the two.
 I'm sure nothing will come of it though.

-Anyway, with Sun Jian out, nobody wants to stay in the coalition anymore.
-Cao Cao is like, "ugh, if only Yuan Shao had done it in the exact way I visualized but never suggested even to the reader, it would have worked!"
+Anyway, Sun Jian must have been the popular guy in the coalition, since nobody wants to stay around anymore after he leaves.
+Cao Cao departs in a huff, saying, "ugh, if only Yuan Shao had done it in the exact way I visualized but never suggested even to the reader, it would have worked!"
 Meanwhile Gongsun Zan isn't feeling the vibes anymore either, so he takes Liu Bei and buggers out.

 And everybody just kind of goes home.
 So much for restoring the Han I guess.